- Books, Literature, and Writing»

 developes a new schedule.

 week to find out if his Petition

-Once it is ready he races in, signs, and asks why it is taking so long after two weeks have passed.
+Once it is ready he races in, signs, and asks why it is taking so long.

 When it is time for the Petition to be served, the man who wants the divorce grabs

 that petition and before sundown, it has been placed in the hands of his soon to be ex-wife.